 AO shall ensure that all equipment not supplied by the CAS supplier and connected to the System must be compatible and integrated with the System

-The Software / System assures correct segregation of services, adding other Operators on the shared platform should under no circumstances impact the services
+The Software / System assures correct segregation of services, adding other Operators on the shared platform should under no circumstances impact the Wyre services

 The security and the integrity of the LAN shall not be compromised.
-In particular, AO shall not alter the routing configuration without prior consultation with .
+In particular, AO shall not alter the routing configuration without prior consultation with Wyre.
 Interconnection between the HEAD END LAN and the corporate networks or Internet is not allowed.

-AO shall implement a Disaster Recovery Plan (DRP) and share this plan with
+AO shall implement a Disaster Recovery Plan (DRP) and share this plan with Wyre

 Proactive attitude

-AO shall make its best effort to anticipate any problems that might arise without waiting for a ticket proceeding to be started and shall take a proactive stance for solving the possible problems and inform as fast as possible after a problem has been discovered by AO
+AO shall make its best effort to anticipate any problems that might arise without waiting for a ticket proceeding to be started and shall take a proactive stance for solving the possible problems and inform Wyre as fast as possible after a problem has been discovered by AO

-In addition to any of the specific obligations, as provided under this Annex , AO shall promptly notify in writing in advance before any configuration changes of the System.
+In addition to any of the specific obligations, as provided under this Annex , AO shall promptly notify Wyre in writing in advance before any configuration changes of the System.
 The notification periods to be respected are described in the ‘WLA’ (Working Level Agreement) document.

 Crisis situations

-Exceptional critical situations notified by to AO require an immediate intervention of AO.
+Exceptional critical situations notified by Wyre to AO require an immediate intervention of AO.

 Security Services

-AO ensures that any threat or breach of Security of the Software / System (eg. when the encryption (smartcards) is forced/hacked) shall be communicated immediately to . and AO will do a risk analysis and define in mutual agreement mitigation actions.
+AO ensures that any threat or breach of Security of the Software / System (eg. when the encryption (smartcards) is forced/hacked) shall be communicated immediately to Wyre.
+Wyre and AO will do a risk analysis and define in mutual agreement mitigation actions.

 Warranty